 7.3 Key issue #3: Security aspect of slice information exposure of N3IWF/TNGF

 For both TNGF and N3IWF, solution #11 is the basis for normative work.
+However, whether IPSec is needed, or NAS SMC is sufficient is to be decided in the normative phase.

+7.4 Key issue #4: Security aspect of TNAP mobility without full authentication

+No Conclusion.

-7.4 Key issue #5: Authentication of UE connecting to RG using NSWO
+7.5 Key issue #5: Authentication of UE connecting to RG using NSWO

 It is concluded that solution #12 is used as the basis for normative work.